 |Unredeemed Deposits||Remains with the industry.|

-From 1 December 2017, consumers can participate in Return and Earn in three ways
+Consumers can participate in the Return and Earn initiative in three ways:

 - Take eligible drink containers to collection points including reverse vending machines and claim the refund.